GulcanC/GC-react-p2/README.md

 🌟 Use map() method to store the data in the form of key and value pairs,  each pair has a unique key in a map

+🌟 Create accordion, use useState hook, import data from json file, create a function to open and close accordion, use onClick() event

 🌟 Use Sass to style application

 🌟 Develop website interface elements using React components